MikaVirkkunen/architecture-center/docs/anti-patterns/synchronous-io/index.md

 - Posting a message or retrieving a message from a queue.
 - Writing to or reading from a local file.

-This antipattern typically occurs because
+This antipattern typically occurs because:

 - It appears to be the most intuitive way to perform an operation.
 - The application requires a response from a request.
-- The application uses a library that only provides synchronous methodss for I/O.
+- The application uses a library that only provides synchronous methods for I/O.
 - An external library performs synchronous I/O operations internally.
 A single synchronous I/O call can block an entire call chain.

-The following code uploads a file to an Azure blob storage.
-There are two places where the code blocks waiting for synchronous I/O: `CreateIfNotExists` and `UploadFromStream`.
+The following code uploads a file to Azure blob storage.
+There are two places where the code blocks waiting for synchronous I/O: the `CreateIfNotExists` method and the `UploadFromStream` method.

 ```csharp
 var blobClient = storageAccount.CreateCloudBlobClient();